Skip to main content

 B. Students' Union Code of Practice

-C. Code of Practice on Freedom of Speech (in accordance with the provisions of the Education (no 2) Act 1986)
+C. Freedom of Expression Policy (in accordance with the provisions of the Education (no 2) Act 1986)

 D. Students' Union Complaints Procedure